2024 FIBA U15 South American Championship

-The 2024 FIBA U15 South American Championship was the 30th edition of the South American basketball championship for men's under-15 national teams.
+The 2024 FIBA U15 South American Championship was the 30th edition of the South American basketball championship for under-15 men's national teams.
 The tournament was played at Coliseo César Fadul Dibb in Pasaje, Ecuador, from 21 to 27 October 2024.

 Group stage

 In this round, the teams were drawn into two groups.
 The first two teams from each group advanced to the semifinals; the third and fourth teams advanced to the 5th–8th place playoffs.

 All times are local (Ecuador Time – UTC-5).